 To find the MAC Address on a Polycom Handset, you can either check the back of the handset or on through the handsets interface.

 MAC Address on the back of the handset:

 To see the MAC Address on the handset menu, select Home key - Settings - Status - Platform - Network - Ethernet - MAC Address is the top line.

-1. Open the command prompt.
-Right-click on the Start button and select Command Prompt from the menu.
+- Open the command prompt.
+Right-click on the Start button and select Run and then Type CMD and hit enter.

 2. Type in ipconfig /all and press Enter.
 This will display your network configuration.

 Scroll down to your network adapter and look for the values next to "Physical Address," which is your MAC address.

 There are potentially two different physical addresses (MAC address) for your wired connection and wireless connection, pay attention to the name of the device! (pictured is 'Wireless LAN adapter')